gsssrao/youtube-8m-videos-frames/README.md

 This downloads `<number-of-videos>` youtube videos corresponding to the `category-name` under the folder `videos`.
 If you want to download all the videos of the category specify `<number-of-videos>` as `0`

-By default it tries to download the video only if a `mp4` is present of `1280x720` resolution.
-You can change this by changing the value for `-f` modifier in `downloadvideos.sh` (`-f 22` stands for `mp4 1280x720`).
+By default a video is downloaded in the best possible resolution.
+If you want to download only an `mp4` of a fixed resolution like `1280x720`, you can do this changing the value for `-f` modifier in `downloadvideos.sh` at line numbers `31` and `40` (`-f 22` stands for `mp4 1280x720` whereas `-f best` stands for best possible resolution).
 To list the types of formats supported refer this stackoverflow [question](https://askubuntu.com/questions/486297/how-to-select-video-quality-from-youtube-dl).

 ***Example usage***
 ```